 A plan gives you step-by-step details that will help stop you from feeling overwhelmed because you will know exactly what you need to do and when you need to do it.
 This helps give you a greater sense of control over the situation.

-The following list is what I planned for our holiday dinner:
+The following list is what I planned for my mom’s discharge date:

 Execute your plan